 Who to call if you have concerns about natural drilling in your area:

-1. Emergency Line for PA Department of Environmental Protection
+1. PA Department of Environmental Protection

 The PA DEP can answers questions concerning natural gas drilling regulations, and permits, water wells and other environmental issues.

 The Pennsylvania Geological Survey can provide maps and other information on the location of existing oil and natural gas wells in PA.